 \section{Concluding remarks}

-We have exhibited the mosquito population dynamics model using some unifying theories bearing from non-autonomous dynamical system.
-Imposing relevant assumptions over all parameters in the model, we prove positivity, uniqueness and boundedness of the corresponding solution.
-With the Floquet theory, we prove that trivial periodic solution exists if the basic mosquito offspring number $\RM(d_3,d_4)\neq 1$ and is asymptotically stable if $\RM(d_3,d_4)<1$.
-In this paper, we can not derive a direct relationship between existence and stability of nontrivial periodic solution $\nu$ correspond to nontrivial autonomous equilibrium $\QQ$ and the basic mosquito offspring number.
-It states whenever $\max\left\{\RM(d_3+2\gamma_1\xx_3^{\star},d_4+2\gamma_2\xx_4^{\star}),\RM(d_3+2\gamma_1\nu^{\min}_3,d_4+2\gamma_2\nu^{\min}_4)\right\}<1$ (see Lemma~\ref{lem:trivial} and Theorem~\ref{thm:nontrivial}) then $\nu$ exists and is asymptotically stable.
-From Table~\ref{tab:par} and Fig.~\ref{fig:rp}, all set of parameters satisfying $\RM(d_3,d_4)>1$ makes nontrivial periodic solution attracting the original solution, therefore it is graphically asymptotically stable.
-From Fig.~\ref{fig:rp}, one has to reduce $\epsilon$ (meaning that one has to ensure that meteorology does no longer support mosquito life) in order to reduce the basic mosquito offspring number significantly.
-A condition when $\RM(d_3,d_3)<1$ guarantees that the mosquito population can return in insignificant number within finite time and completely die out for expanded time.
+We exhibit a mosquito population dynamic model using some unifying theories bearing from non-autonomous dynamical system.
+Imposing relevant assumptions over all parameters in the model, we prove the positivity, uniqueness and boundedness of the corresponding solution.
+Using the \textsc{Floquet} theory, we prove that the trivial periodic solution exists if the basic mosquito offspring number $\RM(d_3,d_4)\neq 1$ and is asymptotically stable if $\RM(d_3,d_4)<1$.
+In this paper, we cannot derive a direct relationship between existence and stability of a nontrivial periodic solution $\nu$ that corresponds to the nontrivial autonomous equilibrium $ Q $ and the basic mosquito offspring number.
+Using alternative basic offspring numbers, it states whenever $\max\left\{\RM(d_3+2\gamma_1 x_3^{ \ast },d_4+2\gamma_2 x_4^{ \ast }),\RM(d_3+2\gamma_1\nu^{\min}_3,d_4+2\gamma_2\nu^{\min}_4)\right\}<1$ (see Lemma~\ref{lem:trivialbb} and Theorem~\ref{thm:nontrivialbb}), then $\nu$ exists and is asymptotically stable.
+A hypothetical result from Table~\ref{tab:par} and Fig.~\ref{fig:rp} suggests that any set of parameters satisfying $\RM(d_3,d_4)>1$ makes the corresponding solution in Fig.~\ref{fig:uncont} attracting a nontrivial periodic solution, therefore the periodic solution tends to graphically be asymptotically stable.
+From Fig.~\ref{fig:rp}, one has to reduce $\epsilon$ (ensure that meteorology does no longer support mosquito life) in order to reduce the magnitude of the basic mosquito offspring number.
+A condition when $\RM(d_3,d_3)<1$ guarantees that the mosquito population can return in an insignificant number within finite time and completely die out in expanded time.